 This post starts with a summary of what Modern Money Theory (MMT) has to say about developing nations, centering around the concept of financial sovereignty.
-It also provides many sources to learn more from the experts.
-A primary expert on this topic is Denison University economics professor, Fadhel Kaboub.
-He is also active on Twitter.
+It also provides many sources to learn from the experts, especially Denison University economics professor, Fadhel Kaboub (Twitter) and Senegalese development economist Ndongo Samba Sylla (Twitter).

 [GO BACK TO THE TABLE OF CONTENTS]

 All countries can fully employ their people – and if they wish to be civilized, they must (Davidson 2016).
 The same is true with healthcare, housing, education, and clean water.
-Even the poorest nations can provide all its people with what is necessary to prevent suffering, although perhaps with less of the bells, whistles, and luxuries than in the wealthiest nations.
+Even the poorest nations can provide all its people with what is necessary to prevent suffering.
+Poor nations have fewer resources than rich ones, but all can choose to distribute what they have equally or unequally among its citizens.

-Conversely, a decrease in (or low or no) financial sovereignty makes countries especially vulnerable in downturns, at which point they can fall prey to more powerful and sovereign nations: “…the loss of financial sovereignty, even if not harmful at first, quickly becomes insurmountable and destructive with the dawn of the first major economic downturn” (Kaboub 2015).
+For those with less resources and control, it is also necessary to understand how to increase one’s sovereignty, and also how more powerful nations try and stop it from happening.
+A decrease in (or low or no) sovereignty makes countries especially vulnerable in downturns, at which point they can fall prey to more powerful and sovereign nations: “…the loss of financial sovereignty, even if not harmful at first, quickly becomes insurmountable and destructive with the dawn of the first major economic downturn” (Kaboub 2015).

 A financially sovereign country is defined as a country that: